cal-poly-csc530-2214/rosette-123-grant-1/README.md

 # Plan going forward

 I am going to continue to go over course materials and attempt to do some of the graph coloring coding and see what happens in class on wednesday

+# Update 3

+Ok that didn't work, I can't get the graph code to run as I'm getting a permission error on trying to open a file through racket so that's no good.
+And I don't understand the first part at all.
+Hopefully we can go over this on Wednesday, but the due date has been extended until Friday so that gives me some time.